 We manage the Padilla Bay Reserve, which provides research and stewardship opportunities as well as educational classes and professional trainings on a variety of environmental topics.
 The Breazeale Interpretive Center includes an aquarium with exhibits and is open to the public, free of charge.

-Welcome to the reserve
+Welcome to the Reserve

-The Padilla Bay Reserve is nestled just north of the quiet community of Bay View, Wash., 15 minutes west of I-5 in Skagit County.
+The Padilla Bay Reserve is nestled just north of the quiet community of Bay View, Washington, 15 minutes west of I-5 in Skagit County.
 Here in the heart of the Salish Sea, we study and protect a massive eelgrass meadow.
 At more than 8,000 acres, it's the second largest on North America's Pacific Coast.

-At the reserve you may find busloads of school kids learning about the importance of estuaries and exploring the intertidal mud flats.
+At the reserve you may find bus loads of school kids learning about the importance of estuaries and exploring the intertidal mud flats.
 Or, you may see research staff collecting data and processing samples in the laboratory.
 When you enter the Breazeale Interpretive Center, you're invited to browse through the exhibits and observe sea stars, urchins, and other marine life in the aquarium room.
 Our nearby trails and overlook site give you the opportunity to see eagles, herons, ducks, and other birds that live here year round or pass through on their migratory paths.